Physical Exam for Lumbar Spinal Stenosis Topic Overview

 It is possible that the main title of the report CARASIL is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 Other tests that may be done include the straight-leg-raising test

 and testing the range of motion in the hips to check for signs of

 osteoarthritis in the hips.

-You can have spinal stenosis and still have a normal physical exam.
+spinal stenosis and still have a normal physical exam.

 Your doctor will carefully consider your symptoms and the results of imaging

 This information is not intended to replace the advice of a doctor.

 Healthwise disclaims any liability for the decisions you make based on this